-5. Play the markets at Anjuna and Arpora
+5. Haggle at the markets at Anjuna and Arpora

 Every small town in Goa has its market, but two, at Anjuna and Arpora, offer lots more than Instagram-friendly mountains of ruby-red chillies and exotic veggies.
 The huge Wednesday beachfront flea market at Anjuna is the more sedate and mainstream of the two (if either of them, with their musicians, hawkers and even fortune-telling bulls, can be called sedate), but both are great place to pick up souvenirs, from Rajasthani handicrafts to homeware and jewellery from Tibet and Kashmir.
 Want to avoid the daytime heat?
 Opt instead for the night-time Arpora market, where evening temperatures, pretty lights and live music make for relaxed browsing of a wider range of tourist-friendly wares sold until around 3am, when the market wraps up.